rockkingjy/DeepLearningTraining/README.md

 sudo apt-get update

 sudo apt-get install cuda
-//add CUDA to path cd
+add CUDA to path cd
 -----------
 //This change is not persistent and will need to be re-run each time you log in